Comanche history: Comanche and New Mexico

 The last major battle between the New Mexican settlers and the Comanche took place in 1779.
 The governor of New Mexico, Juan Bautista de Anza, an experienced Indian fighter, took the war to the Comanche in their own country.
 With 800 men, including 200 Ute and Apache auxiliaries, he marched north and killed Cuerno Verde ("Green Horn") the most important Comanche war leader and many of his followers in the Greenhorn Valley south of Pueblo, Colorado.
 Raids dropped off noticeably but did not halt entirely.
 In the summer of 1785, De Anza let it be known that he was interested in making peace with the Comanches if they could agree on a single leader to represent them.
-The idea took root and received a major push when the eastern Comanche in Texas signed a peace treaty, negotiated by Pedro Vial, that autumn with Texas Governor Domingo Cabello y Robles.
+The idea took root and received a major push when the eastern Comanche in Texas signed a peace treaty, negotiated by Pedro Vial and Francisco Xavier Chaves, that autumn with Texas Governor Domingo Cabello y Robles.

 Among the western Comanche, the main opposition to peace was a leader named White Bull (Toro Blanco).
 The peace faction of the Comanche assassinated him and the Kotsoteka, Jupe, and Yamparika sub-tribes gave the power to make peace to a leader named Ecueracapa.
 After two meetings at Pecos and another in a Comanche camp early in 1786, De Anza sent a signed treaty to Mexico City in July.
 De Anza also arranged a truce between the Ute and Comanche, while gaining a Comanche alliance with the Spanish against the Apache, many groups of which were hostile to the Spanish.
 The 1786 agreement ended major hostilities between the Comanche and the Spanish and Puebloans of New Mexico.

 The peace of 1786 endured.
 The Comanche and Spanish undertook joint operations against their common Apache enemy.
 The Spanish extended their settlements eastward onto the Great Plains and the population of New Mexico increased.
 The Spanish showered the Comanche with gifts and removed trade restrictions on guns and ammunition.
 A few Comanche sent their children to Spanish schools.
 Travelers crossed the Plains from east to west without danger.
 A class of traders, called Comancheros, transported Spanish goods into the Comanche heartland in the Texas panhandle and traded for buffalo robes, meat, and horses.